DAIC-tud/docs/content/en/docs/new_page/_index.md

 ---
-title: "Getting Started"
+title: "New page"
-linkTitle: "Getting Started"
+linkTitle: "New page"
 weight: 100
 description: >
   What does your user need to know to try your project?